patternfly/patternfly-elements/docs/content/develop/step-2d.md

 export default PfeCoolElement;
 ```

-Now that our code works, we should outline it's properties and requirements in the schema.
+Now that our code works, we should outline its properties and requirements in the schema.

 [Move to Step 2e: Schema](../step-2e)